Introduction to Polarization Calculations

 ~

 The relative energy per formula shows the switching barrier from polar to anti-polar structures assuming a smooth homogeneous switching from polar to anti-polar structure via non-polar h-BN type intermediate.
 In order to get a proper switching barrier one needs to do ss-NEB calculations.
-One can find this useful tutorial on how to perform ss-NEB calculations
+One can find this useful [tutorial](/3dmaterialslab-tutorials/dynamics-in-crystalline-solids/tutorial-on-using-nudged-elastic-band-neb-method.md) on how to perform ss-NEB calculations&#x20;